 2. Mental Practice

 Mental practice is a treatment that involves rehearsing a movement mentally.
-Typically, the person will listen to a pre-recorded audio that describes a task in detail.
+Sometimes, the person will listen to a pre-recorded audio that describes a task in detail.
 The details can include the exact movements needed to complete the task and how the movements might feel.
+Mental practice can also be done in a less formal way by having the patient simply think about the task they want to do, including the movements necessary, without the pre-recorded audio.

 Mental practice activates neuroplasticity in similar ways that physical practice does.
 In fact, studies show that combining mental practice with physical practice or passive range-of-motion exercise helps improve mobility in stroke patients.